 Development & dissemination

 Since its development in 1996, RAP has become widely used throughout Australia with approximately 7,000 people representing over 3000 schools and health and community organisations trained to facilitate the program.
 RAP-A has been successfully introduced in several other countries.
-RAP-A or local language translations have been presented in schools in Australia, Canada, China, England, Fiji, Germany, Holland, Hong Kong, Ireland, Japan, Mauritius, Mexico, Morocco, N. Ireland, New Zealand, Papua New Guinea, Scotland, Serbia, Singapore, South Africa, South Korea, Sweden, Switzerland, Tanzania, Thailand, Turkey, USA and Zimbabwe.
+RAP-A or local language translations have been presented in schools in Australia, Canada, China, England, Fiji, Germany, Holland, Hong Kong, Ireland, Japan, Mauritius, Mexico, Morocco, N. Ireland, New Zealand, Papua New Guinea, Scotland, Serbia, Singapore, South Africa, South Korea, Sweden, Switzerland, Tanzania, Thailand, Turkey, USA, Vietnam and Zimbabwe.
 An indicated Dutch trial for depressed or anxious adolescents showed significant positive effects on anxiety, depression and self-efficacy (Muris et al., 2001).
 A Supplement for adapting RAP-A for use with Indigenous Australian adolescents and a RAP-A for adolescents on the autism spectrum has also been developed.
 The RAP Programs have also been adapted for adult populations in the workplace (PAR), high risk workplaces such as police (pro) and mental health nurses (PRIN and indigenous job seekers (Horizon).